pixelstorm/coding_guidelines_custom_builds/README.md

 1. Use a BEM css metholodgy
 1. Dont use id's for css selectors.
 Only use ids for js
 1. Use fluid typography mixin for type, padding, margins etc to match mobile and desktop designs accurately. [fluid type mixin](https://codepen.io/MadeByMike/pen/GmBLKo)
-1. compress your css files into one minified file
+1. When deploying to production, compress your css files into one minified file

 ### js
-1. Compress your js files into one minified file
+1. When deploying to production, Compress your js files into one minified file

 ### html
 HTML5 elements and markup to be used according to best practices